-146 LEAs-143 districts, 2 state charter schools, and 1 state school-applied for more than \$198 million.
-In October 2014, Governor Deal announced awards to 104 LEAs (102 districts, 1 state charter school, and 1 state school), totaling \$37 million.
+CFC Round 1 received 146 applications from 143 districts, two state charter schools, and one state school-with a total funding request of \$198 million.
+In October 2014, Governor Deal announced awards to 104 applicants (102 districts, one state charter school, and one state school), totaling \$37 million.
 All Tier 1 needs were fully funded, and Tier 2 funds were partially funded on a sliding scale based on the application score.
-The six highest scoring LEAs (Thomas, Peach, Tattnall, Ben Hill, Laurens, and Georgia School for the Deaf) received full funding for their Tiers 1 to 3 requests once their Tier 3 award funds were combined with expected Category 2 E-rate funds [See the E-rate Overview box on p.
-5 for more details on how the local match is determined].
+The six highest-scoring LEAs (Thomas, Peach, Tattnall, Ben Hill, Laurens, and Georgia School for the Deaf) received full funding for their Tiers 1 to 3 requests once their Tier 3 award funds were combined with expected Category 2 E-rate funds [see the E-rate Overview box on page five for more details on how the local match is determined].
 Appendix A includes a list of final award amounts by grant round.

-With the exception of the top six winners who received E-rate match funds, all Round 1 projects were successfully closed out by June 30, 2016.
-GOSA is actively conducting site visits each month with Round 1 grantees to ensure that the equipment and installation reimbursed are implemented as outlined in the approved contracts.
-In total, \$5.9 million of the original grants was not spent and therefore has been rolled forward into subsequent award allocations.
+Including the top six winners who received E-rate match funds, all Round 1 projects were successfully closed out by February 12, 2018.
+GOSA is actively conducting site visits each month with Round 1 grantees to ensure that grantees are utilizing funded equipment as outlined in the approved contracts.
+In total, \$6.1 million of the original grants was not spent and therefore has been rolled forward into subsequent award allocations.
 Many Round 1 grantees received grants in later rounds, which are detailed in the following sections.